Gigi Hadid and Zayn Malik Split Amid Argument With Yolanda Hadid

-Gigi Hadid and Zayn Malik Split Prior to Dispute With Yolanda Hadid, Source Says
+Gigi Hadid and Zayn Malik Split After Dispute With Yolanda Hadid, Source Says

 Gigi Hadid and Zayn Malik have called it quits, a source tells ET.

-The 26-year-old model and the 28-year-old singer broke up before Zayn was accused of striking Gigi's mom, Yolanda Hadid, during a disagreement, the source adds.
+The 26-year-old model and the 28-year-old singer broke up after Zayn was accused of striking Gigi's mom, Yolanda Hadid, during a disagreement, the source adds.

 Zayn and Gigi have been on and off since November 2015 and share 1-year-old daughter Khai.